Brainchip-Inc/akida_examples/doc/user_guide/cnn2snn.rst

 It is possible to check if a float model is compatible with Akida conversion using the `check_model_compatibility <../api_reference/cnn2snn_apis.html#cnn2snn.check_model_compatibility>`__ helper.
-This helper will check that the model quantization scheme is allowed and that building blocks are compatible with Akida layers blocks, convert the model and optionally map on an Akida hardware.
+This helper will check that the model quantization scheme is allowed and that building blocks are compatible with Akida layer blocks, convert the model and optionally map it on Akida hardware.

 Command-line interface